jouhui/property-friends/README.md

 ### Assumptions

 - All endpoints are protected with an API Key, so the user needs to authenticate with the API Key to access them.
+- The API has the same network connection as the training pipeline (for now).

 Suggestions for improvement are [here](#suggestions-for-improvement).